yizhak-lab-ccg/PRECISE-/README.md

 ## Usage

 ### Workflow Overview
-1. Preprocess your scRNA-seq data into an [AnnData](https://anndata.readthedocs.io/en/latest/) object.
+1. Prepare your scRNA-seq data as an [AnnData](https://anndata.readthedocs.io/en/latest/) before inputting it into Precise.
 2. Run feature selection, modeling, and visualization using **Precise**.

 ### Key Modules